 “You stayin’ anywhere?”
 Michelangelo asked.

 “Not exactly.
 And it doesn’t help that I’m an insomniac.
 I haven’t been able to sleep in 15 days.”
-And that’s the truth.

 “Hey Mouse,” O’Neil started.
 “Since I got you tangled up in my mess, I’ll let you stay at my place.”